SEC530: Defensible Security Architecture and Engineering: Implementing Zero Trust for the Hybrid Enterprise

 Our journey continues with the discussion of a strategy that is central to a Zero Trust Architecture: data-centric security.
 Organizations cannot protect something they do not know exists.
 The problem is that critical and sensitive data exist all over.
 Complicating this even more is that data are often controlled by a full application stack involving multiple services that may be hosted on-premises or in the cloud.

 This section focuses on identifying core data where they reside and how to classify, label and protect those data.
-Protection includes using data governance solutions and full application stack security measures such as web application firewalls and database activity monitoring, as well as keeping a sharp focus on securing the systems hosting core services such as on-premises hypervisors, cloud computing platforms, and container services such as Docker.
+Protection includes using data governance solutions and full application stack security measures such as web application firewalls and database activity monitoring, as well as discussions on newer solutions like WAAP and RASP, Microsoft Purview, MDM solutions and Entra ID with conditional access.
+It also keeps a sharp focus on securing the systems hosting core services such as on-premises hypervisors, cloud computing platforms, and container services such as Docker.

 The data-centric security approach focuses on what is core to an organization and prioritizes security controls around it.
 Why spend copious amounts of time and money securing everything when controls can be optimized and focused on securing what matters?
 Let's face it: some systems are more critical than others.